Understanding Who We Are and the World We Share

 The Philosophy Department at St. Francis College takes up this challenge.
 Students are asked to address fundamental questions confronting human beings in the historical record and today.

+Answering our biggest questions isn’t easy.
+Philosophy is what happens when we take such questions seriously.
 The Department prides itself on its prestigious, decades-old history, its outstanding faculty and their challenging courses.

 - Develop the aim of inquiring minds;